Announcing GameBench SDK for Unity and Game Performance Monitoring (GPM)

 Please note that this blog is intended for fresh gaming fans or anyone who wants to know some of the basic metrics to quantify game performance.

 In simple terms, FPS is the number of frames rendered by the game in one second.
 When this value is plotted over the duration of game-play, this can reveal interesting insights into the fluidity of the game.
 There are some caveats with using just FPS as a sole yardstick for performance, but I will reserve that topic for the next blog.
 In many cases, FPS values are enough to get the gist of animation fluidity, so we will focus on that.
 If you want to try online games that wont crash your computer, visit PlayOnlineCasino.Irish.
+For an amazing game option, you can play satta king game in india on trusted website.

 You’ve probably heard of the vaunted “60fps” target, as it’s repeated many times across the mobile gaming world, especially in apps to win real money where timing matters most (not to mention in PC and console gaming too).
 But why is 60 the magic number?
 This is because most mobile devices that ship today have displays that refresh at 60Hz (there are some with 90Hz or 120Hz displays, but we will ignore them for now).
 This means that the displays are capable of showing 60 new frames a second (60 Hertz).
 Breaking this down a bit more, the display hardware can update a frame once every 16 milliseconds (this 16ms number is obtained because the display can show 60 frames in 1 second or 1000ms, so the time between two refreshes is 1000/60 ~ 16.6ms).
 This is sometimes called the Vsync pulse rate.
 You get one pulse every 16ms to refresh the display.

 Ideally, a game should aim to render 60 frames in one second to provide the best experience for users.
 But you can also choose to send a new frame to the display once every 32ms.
 You may ask why?
 If the game is complex and requires more CPU/GPU processing you might want to allow additional time for that.
 If we take 32ms for every frame (instead of 16ms), our frame rate comes down to 30 instead of 60.
+If you want more fun games for android, try looking in to the Wizardslots options.

 It’s worth bearing in mind that 30fps (and other sub-60 frame rates) can be perfectly sufficient for an average gamer playing certain types of the game — it really depends on the genre and the gamer’s expectations.
 (There are some more insights in this blog.)